11404 Lake Shore Boulevard

 Elizabeth Coit Kirby acquired the property on April 8, 1910.

-Albert and Jane Ingalls rented the home while their home at 11908 Lake Shore Boulevard was being built.
+Albert and Jane Ingalls rented the home while their home at 11908 Lake Shore Boulevard was in the building process.

 George and Francis Ford purchased the home from Cleveland Trust on August 15, 1922.
 The Lakeland Freeway took four acres of the estate along with the garage at 226 Eddy Road for the extension of the Lakeland Freeway in 1941.

 Daniel and Ann Ford inherited the home following the death of Daniel’s mother.
-The Fords moved out of the home and a gardener cared for the property.
+The Fords moved out of the house, and a gardener cared for the property.

-The Bratenahl Board of Education acquired the property on December 30, 1971, for the purpose of building a high school.
-The property including the mansion was deeded to the Bratenahl Board of Education on December 30, 1971, for the purpose of building a high school.
+The Bratenahl Board of Education acquired the property on December 30, 1971, to build a high school.
+The property, including the mansion, was deeded to the Bratenahl Board of Education on December 30, 1971, to build a high school.

 The Cleveland Board of Education acquired the property on September 4, 1979, along with the Bratenahl High School, when the Ohio Supreme Court ordered the Bratenahl School System to merge with Cleveland Schools.

 Geoffrey Badger had been negotiating with the Cleveland Board of Education to purchase the mansion.
-He had planned to restore the mansion for its historic importance and aesthetics.
+He had planned to restore the house for its historical importance and aesthetics.